 Interviews will take place at Rock Ledge Ranch Historic Site by appointment only.

-Registration information will be sent upon after review of application.
+Registration information will be sent upon after reviewing of the application.

-An invitation code is required to register for the interview.
+We require an invitation code to register for the interview.

 Expectations of becoming a Blacksmith Apprentice: